bebbi/bebbi-scripts/README.md

 This is a CLI that abstracts away all configuration for my open source projects for linting, testing, building, and more.

+This differs from other similar tools like `kcd-scripts` and `create-react-app` in that these scripts are srced in typescript and compiled themselves.
+This helps keep this script package maintainable and strongly typed with typescript throughout.
+But more than that is that these scripts does not depend upon babel to compile but rather compiles typescript projects with `tsc` directly.
+And it continues to use extensions of typescript config files while concurrently building multiple builds of your project to be used for `esm`, `cjs`, and `types` (`umd` builds coming soon).
+This is the scripting toolset to use if you are building a range of projects from react apps to library packages.

+This scripting toolset also favors `yarn` over `npm` and has been developed to work in yarn workspaces too.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->